Tutorial | Awesome Learning to Hash Add your paper to Learning2Hash

 GRH

-(The paper by Fernando Diaz - as referenced in the above slidedeck - is very much worth a read and can be found here.)
+(The paper by Fernando Diaz, referenced in the slidedeck, is highly recommended and can be accessed here.)

-In the first step the adjacency matrix is matrix multiplied by the hashcodes of the training dataset images.
-This multiplication has the effect of adjusting the hashcodes of the training database images such that semantically similar images have their hashcodes made more similar to each other.
+In the first step, the adjacency matrix is multiplied by the hashcodes of the training dataset images.
+This operation adjusts the hashcodes so that semantically similar images have more similar hashcodes.

 GRH